March 18-24, 2019 - Fix a Leak Week

 LCC, the US Environmental Protection Agency and other WaterSense partners are promoting water conservation as part of national "Fix a Leak Week".
 Wasting water wastes energy and money and can contribute to lake pollution.
 Get a jump on the week by reviewing your water bills and seeing how much water you consume, then visit LCC's Water Conservation page for additional water saving tips for homes and businesses.

-Be a leak detective and find out if you have leaks in your home or business.
 Look for the following clues to catch a leak:

 - Check your utility bill - examine your utility bill in January or February.
 It’s likely that a family of four has a serious leak problem if its winter water use exceeds 12,000 gallons (or 16CCF) per month.
 Also check for monthly spikes in your bills.